Eric Stoltz: Career

-In 1985, Stoltz received a Golden Globe nomination for good starring performance as Rocky Dennis in Mask.
+In 1985, Stoltz received a Golden Globe nomination for starring performance as Rocky Dennis in Mask.
 Among his other roles in the 1980s, he appeared in the 1987 film Some Kind of Wonderful, written and produced by John Hughes.

 Stoltz was originally cast as Marty McFly in Back to the Future.
 His view of the movie clashed, however, with that of the director, Robert Zemeckis.
 While the film was to become a sci-fi comedy (and box office smash hit), Stoltz had read the script from a more serious angle, apparently focusing on the tragic consequences of going back to live a life that was not one's own.
 Five weeks into shooting, Zemeckis replaced Stoltz with Michael J. Fox.

+In 1989, Stoltz starred as the lead character of the sequel The Fly II.
+The movie was a hit, grossing approximately $38.9 million worldwide.